 export default i18n;

-With this in place, users will automatically see the app in their preferred language when available.
-They can still switch manually if needed.
+Users will now automatically see the app in their preferred language when available.

 - Install the HTTP backend: